instedd/planwise/README.md

 The webserver is multi-threaded and there is no lock contention on any operation, so it can handle multiple concurrent requests.
-The PostgreSQL database can also handle multiple concurrent connnections.
+The PostgreSQL database can also handle multiple concurrent connections.
 Pre-processing of facilities is parallelized to make use of multiple cores, and can be easily extended to multiple hosts.